stevleibelt/General_Howtos/development.d/python.d/uv.md

 # create a project with a new directory name
 uv init <string: project_name>
 # if you are in your project directory already
+#   add `--lib` if your project is a library instead of an application
 uv init

 # create a dedicated venv